kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 It leaves the door open for defining providers inline or in a separate resource.

-However, we propose configuring sampling and tag options in the `Traces` resource.
+However, we propose configuring sampling and tag options in the `Tracing` resource.

 #### Custom tags